Important IL Notes

 The group that won the contract to run the struggling Illinois Lottery,...

-Senate President John Cullerton and Democrat Senator Terry Link are trying to bring in legislation that will legalize online poker but have been unsuccessful thus far.
+Senate President John Cullerton and Democrat Senator Terry Link are trying to pass legislation that will legalize online poker but have been unsuccessful thus far.
 These attempts were linked with overall gambling expansion in the state.
 On May 31, 2017, the Senate passed a bill (HB 479) by a 42-10 vote to legalize internet poker and casino games.
 This bill then went to the House of Representatives for a potential vote but no vote was taken.
 A lot of progress on this front is anticipated to happen this year.

 Current Gambling Laws in Illinois